The River Derwent and Derwenthaugh

 Whickham means “homestead with the quickset hedge” and was mentioned in Durham’s equivalent of the Domesday Book, the Boldon Book in 1183.
 By the 1300s it was an important coal mining area shipping many thousands of tonnes per year by the late 1600s.

 Described as a large and respectable village in the 1850s, the original Whickham occupied the brow of a hill overlooking the valley of the Tyne to the north and the Team to the east.
 The lovely stone houses of the 1700s around Church Chare, Front Street and Rectory Lane, are reminders of Whickham’s rural roots.
+The church dedicated to St Mary is partly Norman-medieval but was largely rebuilt in the 1860s by the architect Anthony Salvin.

 Also of interest is a windmill tower of about 1720 on a small hill in Chase Park.
 It replaced an earlier mill mentioned in 1576.
 Modern Whickham has grown beyond the original village and stretches east towards Dunston Hill, north towards the MetroCentre and west towards the valley of the Derwent.